owenlyn0123/barcode-reader-docs/programming/c-cplusplus/struct/DMLTSConnectionParameters.md

 # DM_LTSConnectionParameters
-Defines a struct to configure the parameters to connect to license tracking server.
+Defines a struct to configure the parameters to connect to the License Tracking Server.

 ## Typedefs